cstml/cstml.github.io/_posts/2021-05-03-haskell-monoid.md

 ```

 Ok, I know what you are thinking, that might not be the nicest section ever, but
-Haskell allows use to make it nicer by taking that aux function and declaring it
+Haskell allows us to make it nicer by taking that `aux` function and declaring it
 as such: